moderniselife/ultrardp/docs/tasks/fix_jpeg_decode_error.md

 After fixing the JPEG decoding issue, a new problem appeared - the windows did not open consistently.
 The application connected to the server and received frame data as shown in the logs, but windows did not display reliably.
 Analysis revealed:

 1. Incompatible OpenGL version (4.1) that wasn't supported on all hardware
+2. Full-screen mode causing issues on some configurations
+3. Window dimensions too large for comfortable handling by GLFW
+4. Problems with GLFW window creation not processed completely before moving on
-2. Insufficient error handling in window creation and OpenGL initialization
+5. Insufficient error handling and fallback mechanisms in window creation
-3. Lack of validation for mismatches between available GLFW monitors and configured monitors
+6. Lack of validation for mismatches between available GLFW monitors and configured monitors
-4. GLFW resources getting overloaded when creating multiple windows in rapid succession
+7. GLFW resources getting overloaded when creating multiple windows in rapid succession
-5. Window dimensions potentially exceeding what some systems can support

 Further investigation showed:
 - The initial fix worked for the first run, but often failed on subsequent launches